objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit core).md

 **(load-program _filename_)** &nbsp;&nbsp;&nbsp; <span style="float:right;text-align:rigth;">[procedure]</span>

 `load-program` reads a source file specified by _filename_ and executes it in a new empty _environment_.
-Execution of the file consists of reading expressions and definitions from the file, compiling them, and evaluating them sequentially. `load-program` returns the result of evaluating the last expression or definition from the file.
+Execution of the file consists of reading expressions and definitions from the file, compiling them, and evaluating them sequentially. `load-program` returns the evaluation result of the last expression.

 It is an error if _filename_ is not a string.
 If _filename_ is not an absolute file path, LispKit will try to find the file in a predefined set of directories, such as the default search path.
 If no file name suffix is provided, the system will try to determine the right suffix.